Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensing Node: The Captor Node

-This section describes the data sets obtained from Captor node prototypes that are later used for the experiments in section \ref{sec:results}.
-Two Captor nodes were deployed during four months at a reference station in Barcelona (Spain).
+This section describes the datasets obtained from Captor node prototypes that are later used for the experiments in Section \ref{sec:results}.
+Two Captor nodes were deployed during four months at a reference station in Palau Reial, Barcelona (Spain).
 Captor node labeled as 20001 mounted one Alphasense OX-B431 O$_3$ sensor, one Alphasense NO2-B43F NO$_2$ sensor, one Alphasense NO-B4 NO sensor, and a DHT-22 temperature and relative humidity sensor.
-Captor node labeled as 20002 mounted one Alphasense OX-B431 O$_3$ sensor, one Alphasense NO2-B43F NO$_2$ sensor, and a DHT-22 temperature and relative humidity sensor.
-This way, these data sets allow the study of sampling strategies and sensor calibration for three different air pollutants.
-Given the availability of high-frequency measurements (0.5Hz), different sensor sampling policies can be simulated by subsampling these data sets\footnote{We emphasize that the sensing boards were not put to sleep, and therefore, the effect that turning the sensor on and off may have on aging or sample quality has not been studied.}.
+The Captor node labeled as 20002 mounted one Alphasense OX-B431 O$_3$ sensor, one Alphasense NO2-B43F NO$_2$ sensor, and a DHT-22 temperature and relative humidity sensor.
+These datasets allow the study of sampling policies, given their high temporal resolution, and the study of calibration methods for three different air pollutants using electrochemical sensors.
+Given the availability of high-frequency measurements (0.5 Hz), different sensor sampling policies can be simulated by subsampling these datasets ({{we emphasize} that the sensing boards were not put to sleep, and therefore, the effect that turning the sensor on and off may have on aging or sample quality has not been studied}).